LambdaHack/LambdaHack/README.md

 if available.
 On Linux, make sure you have the SDL2 libraries installed on your system (e.g., libsdl2-2.0-0 and libsdl2-ttf-2.0-0 on Ubuntu).
-For Windows (XP no longer supported), the SDL2 and all other needed libraries are already contained in the game's binary archive.
+For Windows (XP no longer supported), the SDL2 and all other needed libraries are included in the game's binary archive.

 Screen and keyboard configuration